-Safety and maintenance teams spend time and energy to maintain/attain that perfect CSA Score.
+Safety and maintenance teams across the trucking industry spend a lot of time and energy to maintain/attain that perfect CSA Score.

 That’s because CSA scores are a powerful ally for everyday business - be it for customers who choose carriers based on fleet ranking, for drivers who want to work for a safe fleet or for insurers who set premiums based on these scores.

 CSA signifies Compliance, Safety, and Accountability.
 It is a safety program initiated and enforced by FMCSA for motor carriers and truck drivers, to improve safety compliance of CMVs.
 CSA score is an overall determinant of truck driver safety compliance on roads which is calculated by the data collected from inspections, crash reports, investigations and registration details.